mlosada323/Microbiome-Data-Analysis-in-R/Demonstrations/Demonstration_8/Dem8.md

 imp.sort <- arrange(imp, desc(MeanDecreaseGini))
 imp.sort$predictors <- factor(imp.sort$predictors, levels = imp.sort$predictors)

+# Mean Decrease Gini (MDG) is a measure of how important a variable is in a random forest model.
+It measures how much a variable decreases the Gini impurity, which is a way to calculate the probability of misclassifying a data point

 # Select the top 20 predictors
 imp.20 <- imp.sort[1:20, ]